United States Playing Card Company: Fournier

 Naipes Heraclio Fournier S.A. manufactures many different sets of playing cards, most for sale in Europe.
 Fournier cards are also common choices for casinos around the world.
 In addition to their signature No. 1 Spanish playing cards, they also produce poker cards (the No. 18 line), tarot cards, and specialty cards.
 Since their acquisition by USPC, Fournier has also made use of the Bicycle brand name to distribute special-edition decks featuring unique artwork.
 They have also taken advantage of USPC's acquisition of KEM's plastic card technology to sell all-plastic versions of their cards (No. 2100 is the all-plastic version of their No. 1).

 Limited or discontinued brands

 Arrco

 The Arrco Playing Card Company of Chicago began operations in 1927 under the name Arrow Playing Card Company.
-Arrow's founder, Theodore Regensteiner, helped popularized the Arrco brand by implementing a new easy-to-handle plastic coating for his decks.
+Arrow's founder, Theodore Regensteiner, helped to popularize the Arrco brand by implementing a new easy-to-handle plastic coating for his decks.
 While Arrco sustained sales of a variety of budget and lower quality playing cards throughout the later half of the 20th century, the Regensteiner family sold Arrco to USPC in 1987.
 The USPC discontinued the Arrco brand in 2011.